Connecticut on Ice: Great Winter Activities Last Updated 11/19

 - No one can argue that Norwalk’s Lockwood-Mathews Mansion isn’t one of the grandest mansions in the state.
 It’s regarded as one of the earliest and most significant Second Empire Style country houses in the United States.
 Visit during the holidays when the opulence increases with lavish trees and traditional Victorian decorations throughout the home.

 - The Osborne Homestead, in Derby, is a wonderful example of mid-19th century Colonial design; a large house in Connecticut’s smallest town.
 In winter, with the rolling hills of the adjacent Osbornedale State Park, a visit will show off the cross-country ski trails of the Naugatuck River Valley.
-Visit between Thanksgiving and mid-December for a Storybook Holiday, when visitors can enter a wonder and explore favorite fairytales and fables..
+Visit between Thanksgiving and mid-December for this holiday season is the bee's knees!
+Each room is BEE-utifully adorned with decorations representing a variety of pollinators.
 Twilight tours on select nights cover the amazing property in a spirted glow.

 - Down on the coast in Old Lyme, the Florence Griswold House provides December visitors a historically accurate peek into Christmastime in 1910.
 Visitors can enjoy Miss Florence’s Artist Trees and designer Fantasy Trees, and the entire house is decked out in Christmas finery.
 Christmastime Teas, special events for families, and hands-on crafts for children and adults—not to mention the world-class art collection—will brighten even the Grinchiest of spirits.